Wichita County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Wichita County sits in north-central Texas along the Red River border with Oklahoma, with the city of Wichita Falls serving as the county seat.
-The county’s court system handles tens of thousands of cases each year spanning criminal prosecutions, civil disputes, family law matters, and probate proceedings.
-Accessing these records is essential for attorneys conducting case research, individuals checking their own legal history, employers running background screenings, and members of the public exercising their right to review judicial proceedings.
-This guide covers the practical steps needed to locate, request, and obtain court records throughout Wichita County’s various courts and offices.
+Wichita County sits in north-central Texas along the Red River border with Oklahoma, with Wichita Falls as its county seat.
+The county's courts handle tens of thousands of cases every year — criminal prosecutions, civil disputes, family law matters, and probate proceedings.
+Whether you're an attorney doing case research, an individual checking your own legal history, an employer running a background screening, or simply a member of the public exercising your right to review judicial proceedings, this guide covers the practical steps for locating, requesting, and obtaining court records from Wichita County's various courts and offices.

-Residents and researchers looking for court case information in Texas can begin by consulting official clerk offices, courthouse public-access terminals, and state-maintained online databases.
-The statewide judicial branch website TexasStateCourts.us provides general information about court structure, rules, and resources that may assist in identifying where specific records are filed.
-For Wichita County specifically, the District Clerk and County Clerk each maintain distinct categories of case files, and understanding which office holds the record you need is the first step toward an efficient search.
+If you're not sure where to start, the statewide judicial branch website TexasStateCourts.us offers general information about court structure, rules, and resources.
+For Wichita County specifically, the District Clerk and County Clerk each maintain different categories of case files — so understanding which office holds what you need is the first step toward an efficient search.

 How to Look Up a Court Case in Wichita County?

-Wichita County court cases can be located through several channels depending on the type of case and how quickly you need the information.
+You have several options for finding Wichita County court cases, depending on the case type and how quickly you need the information.

 Online Case Search

-The most widely used electronic tool is the Texas Office of Court Administration’s public case-search portal, which aggregates data reported by county and district clerks statewide.
-Users can search by party name, case number, attorney, or date range.
-Results typically include case type, filing date, parties, and disposition status, though the level of detail varies by reporting court.
+The most widely used tool is the Texas Office of Court Administration's public case-search portal, which pulls together data reported by county and district clerks statewide.
+You can search by party name, case number, attorney, or date range.
+Results typically include case type, filing date, parties, and disposition status, though the detail level varies by reporting court.

-For Justice of the Peace court cases in Wichita County, the Justice Court Case Search offers a dedicated lookup system covering JP civil and criminal matters.
+For Justice of the Peace court cases specifically, the Justice Court Case Search is a dedicated lookup system covering JP civil and criminal matters in Wichita County.

 In-Person Search